ivajon/disarmv7/README.md

   Disarmv7
 </h1>

 Disarmv7 is a disassembler for the ArmV7-M instruction set.
-It provides a fast enough disassembler that lifts [most](#footnotes)$^1$ of the ArmV7-m instructions to a rust `enum` which is ideal if you want to do semantic analysis, [symbolic execution](https://github.com/ivario123/symex) or similar on the assembly/machine code level.
+It provides a fast enough disassembler that lifts the ArmV7-m instructions to a rust `enum` which is usefull if you want to do semantic analysis, [symbolic execution](https://github.com/ivario123/symex) or similar on the assembly/machine code level.
 As of now, it does not provide a textual representation of the assembly instructions.
 This project is mainly written as a support project for the [Symex](https://github.com/ivario123/symex) project which is a symbolic execution engine that provides safe-to-use execution time estimates for each possible path through the program.
 But can be used as a standalone project for parsing ArmV7-M binaries.